 An electric pressure cooker is great for making easy recipes quickly, but today’s cookers do much more than that!
 For instance, my Instant Pot Duo60 has several additional capabilities that really make it an extremely versatile appliance.

 Yogurt making is another awesome function offered by the Instant Pot.
 I’ve been making my own yogurt for years, but I’ve only recently started using my pressure cooker as the incubator for culturing the yogurt.
 Making homemade yogurt may seem intimidating, but it’s actually a really simple process!
-You can read about my tried and true method here.

 I mentioned earlier that you can convert most slow cooker recipes to a pressure cooker recipe.
 But, if you are unable to convert a recipe or if you simply prefer that your food cooks low and slow, the Instant Pot has a Slow Cook function.